Polyamine: Homology-directed DNA repair

 Polyamines promote homologous recombination (HR)-mediated double-strand break (DSB) repair.
 Polyamines enhance the DNA strand exchange activity of RAD51 recombinase.
 Depletion of polyamines sensitizes cells to genotoxic substances such as ionizing radiation and ultraviolet radiation.
 The effect of polyamines on RAD51 arises from their ability to enhance the capture of homologous duplex DNA and promote RAD-51-mediated homologous DNA pairing and exchange activity.
 Polyamines appear to have an evolutionarily conserved role in regulating recombinase activity.

 Biosynthesis of spermidine, spermine, thermospermine

-Spermidine is synthesized from putrescine, using an aminopropyl group from decarboxylated S-adenosyl-L-methionine (SAM).
+Spermidine is synthesized from putrescine, using an aminopropyl group from decarboxylated S-adenosyl-L-methionine (SAM), S-Adenosylmethioninamine.
 The reaction is catalyzed by spermidine synthase.

 Spermine is synthesized from the reaction of spermidine with SAM in the presence of the enzyme spermine synthase.

 The polyamines undergo rapid interconversion in the polyamine cycle, in which putrescine leads to synthesis of spermidine and spermine, with degradation of these polyamines to form putrescine, which can begin the cycle again.